Pagalpanti (2018 film)

 Pagalpanti is a 2018 Indian Gujarati-language comedy film directed by Jakee Patel featuring Rahul Dev, Mukul Dev, Ali AsgarPurva Rana and Bhavik Bhojak.
 The film was released on 1 Jun, 2018.
 Foram Mehta and Dinesh Lamba play supporting roles in the film.

 Plot

-This comedy-drama is about several people from different states who went for a tour where they met for the first occasion.
-Most of time they tend to quarrel with each other because of the differences between their states.
-Some of the husbands just ignore their wives and try to flirt with the wives of others, specially with the three foreign girls who have joined the tour.
-Thus the movie is a comedy, Gujarati language drama.
+This comedy-drama centers on a group of individuals from different Indian states who meet for the first time during a tour.
+Due to cultural and regional differences, conflicts frequently arise among them.
+Some of the husbands neglect their wives and attempt to flirt with other’s wives, particularly showing interest in three foreign women who have also joined the tour.
+The film combines elements of comedy and drama, presented in the Gujarati language drama.